Prophylaxis for select ARs is important to help support patients on therapy

 • Instruct the patient to hold ice chips or ice water in the mouth throughout the infusion

-For discussion with patients9:
+For discussion with patients:

 • Suggest patients to swish for 1-2 minutes with oral solution and then spit out